 Curly leaves caused by insects

-If you notice curly leaves in your plum trees, by definition it must have a different cause.
+If you notice curly leaves in your plum trees, it must have a different cause.
 As we mentioned, peach Leaf Curl disease only affects peach and nectarine trees.

 The most likely culprit for curly leaves in plum trees is aphids.

-This photo (above) shows the curly leaves you would typically see as a result of an aphid infestation.
+This photo (above) shows the curly leaves you would typically see as a result of an aphid outbreak.